 - U8 will play 7v7 on small size fields, U9/U10 will play 7v7 on small size fields, U11/U12 will play 9v9 on intermediate size fields, and U13-U19 will play 11v11 on full size fields.

-- U8-U10 No Build Out Line used in this tournament
+- U8-U10 will have Build Out Lines in this tournament

 - All Referees and Assistant Referees shall be USSF certified.

 - The tournament will supply game balls that meet the “FIFA Approved” or “FIFA Inspected” requirement.

 - Referee will provide match reports directly to the tournament director.

 - Referee will provide match scores directly to the tournament director.

 - Referee will provide discipline reports immediately at the conclusion of his/her match to the tournament director.

 - For US Teams – The tournament committee will notify the IYSA/USYSA of any disciplinary action.